Digital PR Campaign Drives Huge Traffic Spike

 We began link building to the parent site immediately, which had proven successful.
 However, link building through guest posting is a slow process, and our client wanted to gain traffic and momentum quickly, and build links at a faster rate.

 Upon exploration of our client’s site, we discovered a report that the company created by pulling data collected from over 50,000 students using their online test preparation software.
 This report on the top 25 most sought-after secondary schools was published annually, and it was well-suited for a digital PR campaign.
-The Outreach team at Portent saw this report as a chance to get coverage, both wide (across many verticals and outlets) and local (city-specific news outlets), to drive traffic quickly to the site, building the company’s backlink profile in the process.
+The Off-Page SEO team at Portent saw this report as a chance to get coverage, both wide (across many verticals and outlets) and local (city-specific news outlets), to drive traffic quickly to the site, building the company’s backlink profile in the process.

 Originally the report had been published in segments on three different landing pages.
 We edited the report to make it more promotable by combining all of their data and visualizations onto one page to focus the site traffic, and suggested a title change and other minor content improvements to make it more newsworthy and descriptive.